last_login and last_logout are not updated with SASL SCRAM*.

 Therefore it should be implemented through some common API, in such a way that it is called automatically, even if somebody implements a new mechanism in the future.
 Also, make sure it is configurable, and can be switched off.

-#7 Updated by Bartosz Małkowski almost 2 years ago
+#7 Updated by Bartosz Małkowski about 2 years ago

 - Status changed from New to In QA